Mihnea III: Ancestry claims

 Radu's ancestry is uncertain.
 During his life, Radu claimed to be the son of Radu Mihnea, but other versions of his history give different accounts of his ancestry, such as claiming his true father was Radu Șerban or Mircea Ciobanu.
 Pârvu Cantacuzino claims that "Mihnea was originally a Greek money-lender.
 His father was called Iane the Deaf (Rom.
 “Surdul”), and he himself was baptized Franți.
 Thus, showing from a young age a propensity to follow Ishmael, Hagar's son, he ran away from his parents, went to Țarigrad, and bowed in allegiance to Kinan-pașa, telling him that he was the son of Radu-voivode and the grandson of Mihnea-voivode.
 And thus he spent his life with the Turks, around 40 years".

-However, the lack of contemporary evidence makes it hard to pinpoint his true ancestry.

-Descendants

-There is no confirmed historical evidence regarding the descendants of Mihnea III Radu.
-Some genealogical sources have speculated that he may have had a son, but these claims are not supported by primary documents.

 Biography

 Early life

 According to a Turkish traveller, Mihnea was raised in the Greek community of Istanbul.
-He was a good friend of Grand Vizier Kenan Pasha and his wife, and his status was reportedly comparable to that of an adopted son.
+He was a good friend of Grand Vizier Kenan Pasha and his wife Atike Sultan, and his status was reportedly comparable to that of an adopted son.